turingschool/career-development-curriculum/module_four/mock_behavioral_interview_template.md

-# Behavioral Interview Resources
+# Mock Behavioral Interview Template

-## Mock Interview Directions for Interviewers
+## Directions for Interviewers

+1. Plan for the mock interview to take about 30 minutes with 15-20 minutes for the interview and 10-15 minutes for feedback
+2. Select 6-8 questions from the bank below
+3.

 ### Bank of Questions to Ask Students
 * Tell me about yourself.
 Why do you want to be a software developer?